particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 It is designed to sit on top of a Raspberry Pi, and allows additional HATs to sit on top of the M-HAT.

-The 40-pin Raspberry Pi HAT connector is primarily left for use by the Pi and additional HATs, however the following connections are included:
+The 40-pin Raspberry Pi HAT connector is primarily left for use by the Pi and additional HATs, however the following connections are included between the Particle M.2 SoM and the Pi.

 {{imageOverlay src="/assets/images/m-hat/m-hat-pins.svg" alt="Pin Diagram"}}